-At our request, the underwriters have reserved up to 5% of the shares of Class A common stock offered by this prospectus for sale at the initial public offering price through a directed share program to our directors, executive officers and employees.
+At our request, the underwriters have reserved up to 5% of the shares of Class A common stock offered by this prospectus for sale at the initial public offering price through a directed share program to our directors, executive officers and other designated persons.
 See "Underwriting - Directed Share Program."

-We have granted the underwriters an option to purchase up to an additional shares of our Class A common stock at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus.
+We have granted the underwriters an option to purchase up to an additional 277,500 shares of our Class A common stock at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus.